christinerose/dune/doc/overview.rst

    great choice for multi-project development.

--  Cross-platform: as long as your code is portable, Dune will be able to cross-compile it (note that Dune is designed internally to make this easy, but the actual support is not implemented yet)
+-  Cross-platform: as long as your code is portable, Dune will be able to cross-compile it.
+Dune is designed internally to make this easy.
+Read more in the [Cross-Compilation Doc](https://dune.readthedocs.io/en/stable/cross-compilation.html)

 -  Release directly from any revision: Dune needs no setup stage.
 To release your project, simply point to a specific tag.
 Of course, you can